A46 Newark to Widmerpool Improvement

 Why is this happening and what will it cost?

-This level of traffic on this route gives rise to frequent congestion and delay.
-The road had a poor safety record - between 2001 and 2005 there were 13 fatal, 56 serious and 222 slight accidents.
+The level of traffic on this route gave rise to frequent congestion and delay and the previous road had a poor safety record - between 2001 and 2005 there were 13 fatal, 56 serious and 222 slight accidents.

-The A46 generally follows the line of the old Roman Road, Fosse Way and the straight yet undulating nature of the original road and the many junctions and accesses to fields, farms and houses made safe overtaking difficult.
+The old A46 generally followed the line of the old Roman Road, Fosse Way and the straight yet undulating nature of the original road and the many junctions and accesses to fields and houses made safe overtaking difficult.
 Bridleways and footpaths join and cross this section of the A46 but walkers, cyclists and horse-riders found it difficult to cross because of the traffic.

 The scheme budget was £358m to £409m.
-The estimated final cost is £362 million.
-A Business Case for the scheme can be found under Publications.
+The estimated final cost is £375 million.
+A business case for the scheme can be found under Publications.

 How will the scheme be carried out?

-As a major engineering project around 5,200 people have been involved in this scheme.
+As a major engineering project around 5,200 people were involved in this scheme.
 During the scheme we have:

-To keep disruption to a minimum we are working during the day whenever possible, using well maintained, modern equipment to minimise dust and noise.
-Consultation was carried out with Environmental Health Officers to agree working hours and permitted noise.
-Diversion routes are agreed with local authorities and the police and clearly signed.
+To keep disruption to a minimum we worked during the day whenever possible, using well maintained, modern equipment to minimise dust and noise and consulted with Environmental Health Officers to agree working hours and permitted noise.

-At the start of works we registered with the Considerate Constructor's Scheme.
-During the life of the project the A46 has been monitored on 8 occasions, and our scores put the project in the top half per cent of registered CCS sites within the UK.
+At the start of works we registered with the Considerate Constructors Scheme.
+During the life of the project the A46 has been monitored on 8 occasions, and our scores put the project in the top half per cent of registered Considerate Constructors Scheme sites within the UK.